 An event-driven system subject to uncertainty in the detection of its events raises a fundamental problem for decision-making - if all agents fail to detect the occurrence of an event, agents will not be able to change their actions accordingly.
 Nevertheless, if the system experiences a state transition, any consequent instantaneous reward must be accounted for, even if the agents are not able to perceive that transition.
-Otherwise, the system could jump through an arbitrary number of intermediate states between any two detected events, unknowingly to the agents, and potentially without affecting the transition probabilities between the initial and final states (the states at the instants of the detected events).
-Therefore, these intermediate states would be irrelevant to the decision-making process.
-For robotic systems, this means that undesirable or potentially harmful $\langle s, \mathbf{a} \rangle$ could be visited.
+If this wasn't the case, arbitrary state-action pairs could be visited between two decision episodes, but would be irrelevant to the decision making process, as long as the probability over resulting states at the subsequent step remained the same.
+For robotic systems, this means that undesirable or potentially harmful $\langle s, \mathbf{a} \rangle$ could be visited1.

-Given a probabilistic description of false negatives, a straightforward approach to account for their effect is to consider that decision episodes only occur when an event is detected (see Figure 6.2a), i.e. when any $o \in \mathcal{O} \setminus o_f$ is received.
-False negative detections of events, and their respective intermediate transitions, could then be folded into the
+Given a probabilistic description of false negatives, a straightforward approach to account for their effect is consider that decision episodes only occur when an event is detected (see Figure 6.2a), i.e. when any $o \in \mathcal{O} \setminus o_f$ is received.
+False negative detections of events, and their respective intermediate transitions, could then be folded into the "apparent" transition model of the system as per the infinite series: